shabiel/M-Web-Server/doc/INSTALL.md

 - GT.M/YottaDB: Operational: gzip, date, sed.
 Installer only: curl, perl, mkdir.
 - Caché: Operational: none.
 Installer only: mkdir.

-## Installation for GT.M
+## Installation for GT.M/YottaDB
-Open a linux terminal and source your GT.M environment file first.
+Open a linux terminal and source your GT.M/YottaDB environment file first.
 To check that that has happened properly, type

-	echo $gtmroutines
+	echo $gtmroutines/echo $ydb_routines

 in your shell.
 If you see anything other than a blank, you are ready to go.